harness/developer-hub/release-notes/delegate.md

 - Fixed an issue where exceptions happened due to Kubernetes `kubectl` “connection-refused” errors.
 With this fix, these exceptions are now classified as connectivity errors.
 This gives you proper control to implement failure strategies based on errors of type Connectivity.
 (CDS-75777, ZD-48380)

-- Introduced a validation to ensure that only repos that are allowed on the basis of `repoAllowList` can be set for a Pipeline, InputSets, and Templates while using the [Edit Git details](/docs/platform/git-experience/configure-git-experience-for-harness-entities/#edit-git-details-for-a-pipeline) feature.
+- Introduced a validation to ensure that only repos that are allowed on the basis of `repoAllowList` can be set for pipelines, InputSets, and templates while using the [Edit Git details](/docs/platform/git-experience/configure-git-experience-for-harness-entities/#edit-git-details-for-a-pipeline) feature.
 (CDS-75828)

 - Fixed an issue where the Custom Remote Store did not clone a repo larger than 25Mb if provided in the execution script.
 With this fix, the Custom Remote Store now has a <=25Mb size validation on manifest files (not the entire repo).
 (CDS-75900)